Constantino/flashifi-uniswap-v4-rehypothecation-hook/README.md

 ## Inspiration

-This project was inspired by the [OpenZeppelin RehypothecationHook implementation](https://github.com/OpenZeppelin/uniswap-hooks/pull/84/files), but has been reimagined and implemented to align with FlashiFi's thesis.
+This project was inspired by the [OpenZeppelin RehypothecationHook implementation](https://github.com/OpenZeppelin/uniswap-hooks/pull/84/files), but has been reimagined and implemented to align with FlashiFi's thesis have workable code.

 ## Overview